-Full spectrum means that an oil or product contains all the cannabinoids that are naturally occurring in the cannabis plant.
+Full spectrum CBD oil contains all the cannabinoids and other compounds that are naturally occurring in the cannabis plant.
 Quality full spectrum CBD products are typically high in CBD, with only trace amounts of minor cannabinoids, and very low in THC (less than 0.3%).
 Despite these relatively low amounts, the overall composition is considered “full spectrum” and is synonymous with the “entourage effect” – which refers to the increased effectiveness of these products due to the different cannabinoids working synergistically together and in conjunction with other compounds like terpenes.
-Full spectrum CBD products are commonly considered more effective than products that are CBD isolate derived.
-Products that are isolate derived will only contain the isolated CBD molecule.
+Full spectrum CBD products are commonly considered more effective than CBD alone.